agent-r/grblHAL-Pendant/README.md

-# bCNC Pendant
+# grblHAL Pendant

 (This project is work in progress)

-I am using a WeMos Lolin32 to build a Pendant for grblHAL
+I am using a WeMos Lolin32 to build a Pendant for grblHAL.

-Machine state and Position are passed from the grblHAL-Plugin by the Esp01 and then WiFi-transferred to the pendant.
-Pendant commands are WiFi-transfered to the Esp01 and then passed to the grblHAL-Plugin.
+Machine state and position are passed from grblHAL via a plugin to a Esp01-Wifi-Module or a HC-05-Bluetooth-Module.
+The Pendant connects to one of these modules, receives this data and shows it on a tft display.
+12 Buttons and a handwheel are there to send commands to the machine.

 ![bCNC Pendant](/Pictures/bCNC-pendant.jpg)